As this centre is closing down in Dec 2022, this website is no longer actively managed. Please visit my JCU profile.

 I am an environmental social scientist, and my research integrates geography, sociology and psychology to examine environmental governance, in particular, governance of conservation and sustainability initiatives in marine and coastal systems.
-The interdisciplinary approach I take to research often includes collaborations with biological scientists, and extends to a transdisciplinary approach, involving knowledge co-production with conservation, sustainability, and development practitioners and policymakers.
+The interdisciplinary approach I take to research often includes collaborations with biological scientists, and extends to a transdisciplinary approach, involving knowledge co-production with practitioners and policymakers from the environment and development sectors.
 Most of my research has focused on coral reef systems in the Asia-Pacific region (particularly in Australia, Indonesia, and Fiji).
 Some of my recent transdisciplinary research on coral reef conservation was profiled by Nature in an article on research related to the UN Sustainable Development Goal 14 Life Below Water.

 Since 2016, I have held an Environmental Social Science Fellowship at the Australian Research Council Centre of Excellence for Coral Reef Studies, James Cook University, and am currently a Senior Research Fellow in the People and Ecosystems Program.
 In 2019, I was awarded a Fulbright Fellowship supporting institutional visit at the University of Michigan and Harvard University.
 I commenced my Discovery Early Career Research (DECRA) Fellowship, awarded by the Australia Research Council, in 2021.
 This Fellowship focuses on fairness in conservation and sustainability initiatives, and aims to advance understanding of what is considered fair by local stakeholders and rightsholders, and the factors that shape those perceptions.
 I am currently co-leading a NCEAS Science for Nature and People Partnership (SNAPP) Working Group.
 Awarded in 2019, this grant supports our working group’s research on the co-benefits and trade-offs amongst the multiple social and ecological outcomes arising from different area-based conservation and management tools.
 The project is being implemented through a transdisciplinary research process, involving ~30 academics, practitioners and policymakers working in conservation, sustainability and development.